glaros-io/gpackagejs/README.md

 </script>
 ```

 The ajax package can be similarly included as follows via CDN.
+Params can be omitted if you do not use CSRF validation.

 ```
 <script src="<CDN LINK TO AJAX PACKAGE>"></script>